Ledmington/emu/README.md

 - `cli` : the actual executable emulator (CLI version)
 - `gui` : the emulator + ELF viewer (GUI version)
 - `core` : the core components of the emulator
+- `cmdline` : a collection of utilities to parse command-line arguments
 - `readelf` : a utility executable to mimic the behavior of GNU's `readelf`
 - `objdump` : a utility executable to mimic the behavior of GNU's `objdump`
 - `elf` : ELF file parser